quantumscience/books/docs/12-GetAndroidWillTravel/chapter-02.md

 - Run neofetch, or ```neofetch --help``` for more options.
 - Install help2man, to generate a page for a reference from the program output

-## Using GUI and Desktops

-- scripts and apps
+## Linux File System
+- structure of installation

 ## Accessing Files in Termux Installation
 - Material Files
 - Adding the storage to file manager

+## Cloud Storage

+- using file managers

+## Using GUI and Desktops

+- scripts and apps
+- monitor outputs and interfaces

 ## VMOS and Termux